 If you pay the ransom, there is no guarantee your computer will be unlocked.

-- You receive an email or social media message out of the blue that claims to contain links to a video on a topical news item or something ‘interesting’, and you are asked to download software in order to view the video.
+- You receive an email or social media message out of the blue that claims to contain links to a topical news item or something ‘interesting’, and you are asked to download software in order to view the material.